-The Elizabeth Street upgrade aims to create an attractive and safe, people-focused environment to reflect the redevelopment of Tauranga’s city centre as a place for people – in line with the direction of the City Centre Spatial Framework.
+The Elizabeth Street upgrade aims to create an attractive and safe, people-focused environment to reflect the redevelopment of Tauranga’s city centre as a place for people.

 This will entail a pedestrian-focused, slow-speed environment for Elizabeth Street and its surrounds.
 The upgrade also contributes to the ‘green necklace’ of connected walkways around the city centre.

 Councillors gave the Elizabeth Street upgrade the go ahead on 19 May 2020.
 We will now progress to detailed design and begin to work closely with affected businesses throughout the next phase of this project to minimise the impact of the planned works.
 The upgrade will be completed in time for the opening of the Farmers store, currently scheduled for mid-2021.